Documentation

 Running large keyword lists without wasting credits or running out of memory.

-- Interpret opportunity scores for different site ages
+- Reading opportunity scores by site age

 Use cases